Regardless of what level you're playing - strength is a fundamental attribute for hockey players.

 Saying this, we get a lot of messages from players who ask what they should do to get stronger when they don't have much equipment.
-Whether it's just living far away from a gym, being a cottage all summer, or travelling with varying access to equipment - we always tell players they don't need much to get a good workout in.
+Whether it's just living far away from a gym, being a cottage all summer, or traveling with varying access to equipment - we always tell players they don't need much to get a good workout in.

-Recently we worked with a professional player playing in Italy and the closest gym was a 45 minute drive from where he was staying.
+Recently we worked with a professional player playing in Italy and the closest gym was a 45-minute drive from where he was staying.
 With two dumbbells borrowed from a teammate, we designed him a program that led him to not only feeling his best in years - but also improving his strength from the off-season.
-Equipment or access to a gym should never be a barrier to getting in high quality strength & conditioning.
+Equipment or access to a gym should never be a barrier to getting in high-quality strength & conditioning.

-While his workouts included body weight training, bands (a lot of band work), and light strength-based exercises, In this article we look at five exercises hockey players can do with just one dumbbell.
+While his workouts included bodyweight training, bands (a lot of band work), and light strength-based exercises, In this article we look at five exercises hockey players can do with just one dumbbell.
 These exercises focus on control and proper form, rather than speed, and can really challenge athletes.
 By only having one weight, a unilateral challenge is created that is extremely valuable to hockey players.
 This allows them not only to return balance to both sides of the body, but it also creates a more functional demand.

-For these exercises, hockey players can use a dumbbell, kettle bell, or any household object that provides external resistance.
+For these exercises, hockey players can use a dumbbell, kettlebell, or any household object that provides external resistance.
 Basically, we want to challenge our strength load capacity, so choose a weight that’s appropriate for you.
 This workout can be performed at home, a hotel room, the cottage, and really anywhere with floor space.
 Now there’s no excuse to skip workouts while on vacation or when you don’t have time to make it to the gym!

 In each workout you perform, it’s important to hit all five movement patterns.
 In this workout we have a lunge, squat, goblet, push, and pull - so we’ll be doing all five.